-"Heritage" is being co-opted by industrial poultry & livestock companies to capitalize on the nostalgia invoked when they use the word.
+The "Heritage" brand is being co-opted by industrial poultry & livestock companies to capitalize on the nostalgia invoked when you hear the word - this further endangers our rare livestock and poultry and causes confusion in the market.

-Become a more informed consumer so you know what you think you are buying is what you are buying.
+Become a more informed consumer so you know what you think you are buying really IS what you are buying!

-Q. What is authentic heritage livestock & poultry?
+Q. What are authentic heritage livestock & poultry?

 Q. Why buy authentic old-fashioned heritage?